awsdocs/amazon-ecs-bestpractices-guide/doc_source/networking-connecting-services.md

 ## Using a service mesh<a name="networking-connecting-services-appmesh"></a>

 AWS App Mesh is a service mesh that can help you manage a large number of services and have better control of how traffic gets routed among services\.
-App Mesh functions as a intermiediary between basic service discovery and load balancing\.
+App Mesh functions as an intermediary between basic service discovery and load balancing\.
 With App Mesh, applications don't directly interact with each other, but they also don’t use a centralized load balancer either\.
 Instead, each copy of your task is accompanied by an Envoy proxy sidecar\.
 For more information, see [What is AWS App Mesh](https://docs.aws.amazon.com/app-mesh/latest/userguide/what-is-app-mesh.html) in the *AWS App Mesh User Guide*\.

 ![\[Diagram showing architecture of a network using a service mesh.\]](http://docs.aws.amazon.com/AmazonECS/latest/bestpracticesguide/images/appmesh.png)